Ibalong Epic

 The Ibálong, also known as Handiong or Handyong, is a 60-stanza fragment of a Bicolano full-length folk epic of the Bicol region of the Philippines, based on the Indian Hindu epics Ramayana and Mahabharata.
-The epic is said to have been narrated in verse form by a native poet called Kadunung.
+The epic is said to have been narrated in verse form by a native bard called Kadunung.

 It was passed on orally until it was presumably jotted down in its complete Bicol narrative by Fray Bernardino de Melendreras de la Trinidad.
-The Ibalong portrays deeds in heroic proportions, centering on white men or tawong-lipod who were warrior-heroes named, among others, Baltog, Handyong, and Bantong.
-They came from Boltavara, settling and ruling Bicolandia and its inhabitants.
+The Ibalong portrays deeds in heroic proportions, centering on white men or tawong-lipod who were warrior-heroes named, among others, Tambaloslos, Baltog, Handyong, and Bantong.
+They came from Boltavara (present-day India), settling and ruling Bicol and its people.
 The epic is set in the land of Aslon and Ibalong.
 The mountains Asog, Masaraga, Isarog, and Lingyon were prominent features of the area.

 In its oldest known text, the folk epic does not have a title.
 Its oldest existing account is written in Spanish.

 A non-religious festival called the Ibalong Festival is celebrated annually in honor of the epic Ibalong as a commemoration of the Ibalon geography.
 It is unusual because Spaniards introduced saints and fiestas and all religious-related activities except Ibalong.
-It is also a celebration of the province's people and their resiliency, given the string calamities that regularly befall the region given its typhoon-prone geographical location.
+It is also a celebration of the province's people and their resiliency, given the string of calamities that regularly befall the region given its typhoon-prone geographical location.

 History

 The full-length narrative is presumably jotted down by Fray Bernardino de Melendreras de la Trinidad (1815-1867), a Franciscan missionary in Guinobatan, Albay, when he got acquainted with an errant Bicolano bard referred to in the epic as Kadunung.
-It was put afterward into Spanish by Melendreras in Ibal, a 400-page manuscript in verse on the ancient customs of the Indios of Albay.
+It was put afterward into Spanish by Melendreras in Ibal, a 400-page manuscript in verse on the ancient customs of the Albay indios.

 The 60-stanza portion was later included in a treatise on the Bicol region by Fray Jose Castaño in 1895.
 However, no credit was given to Melendreras by Castaño in the work, and so students of the Ibalong have since presumed that it was recorded and translated by Castaño himself.

-The full English translation of the Ibalong was first published in the Far Eastern University Faculty Journal, Manila by Merito B. Espinas.
+The full English translation of the Ibalong was published in 1996 in the Far Eastern University Faculty Journal, Manila by Merito B. Espinas.

-Luis G. Dato, a Bicolano poet laureate translated the epic into English from the Spanish version of Fray Jose Castaño.
+Luis G. Dato, a Bicolano poet laureate translated the epic into English from the Spanish version of Fray Jose Castaño in 1965.